arewm/presentations/README.md

 ## Directory Structure

-Each presentation is self-contained in its own directory.
+Each presentation is self-contained in its own directory except for shared content that is common between multiple presentations.

 ```
 presentations/